The Complete Guide to Your Car’s HVAC System

 6. Electronic Control Unit (ECU): The ECU is the brain of the HVAC system.
 It receives inputs from the temperature sensors, the temperature control setting, and other factors like sunload, and it adjusts the operation of the blower fan, compressor, and blend door to maintain the set temperature.

 By constantly monitoring the cabin temperature and adjusting the mix of cold and warm air, the air conditioning system can maintain a comfortable interior temperature based on the settings chosen by the occupants.
 This process is automated, ensuring that the cabin remains at the desired temperature without constant manual adjustments.
+Read more about The Torque Team’s car air conditioning services.

 Book Now